mnit-rtmc/iris/docs/cameras.md

-Multicast Address | IP address for [multicast] streams Encoder Channel   | Channel number, for encoders which support multiple cameras Publish           | Flag to allow public viewing of camera video
+Multicast Address | IP address for [multicast] streams Encoder Channel   | Channel number, for encoders which support multiple cameras Publish           | Flag to allow public viewing of camera video Streamable        | Flag to indicate whether stream is available

 ## Pan Tilt and Zoom